Blog

 • Total lease payments paid per tenant

-• Possibly a copy of each lease or lease renewal signed during the year
+• A copy of each lease or lease renewal signed during the year

 But be careful of year-end cut-offs!
-When lease commissions related to one tenant are paid over 2 tax years, additional information might be necessary.
-For example: total lease commission is $8,000 for a 5 year lease, but is paid 50% in December and the remaining half the following January.
-Without knowing the total, the first half might have been improperly expensed since it was less than $5,000, when in fact the total of $8,000 needs to be capitalized and amortized over the lease term.
+When lease commissions related to one tenant are paid over two tax years, additional information might be necessary.
+For example, the total lease commission is $8,000 for a five-year lease, but 50% is paid in December, and the remaining half is paid in January.
+Without knowing the total, the first half might have been improperly expensed since it was less than $5,000 when, in fact, the total of $8,000 needs to be capitalized and amortized over the lease term.

 Amounts paid for tenant deposits have different tax treatments depending on the type of deposit.

-A) Non-refundable deposits need to be included as current income for tax purposes, even though these amounts may remain in the books as a liability until it is applied against the repairs, etc. when the tenant moves out.
+• Non-refundable deposits must be included as current income for tax purposes, even though these amounts may remain in the books as a liability until they are applied to repairs when the tenant moves out.

 • Is each tenant deposit refundable or non-refundable?